 It is the responsibility of the applicant to indicate on their application form how they meet each of the criteria.
-On taking up the post candidates are expected to adhere to DENI's Terms and Conditions.
+On taking up the post the candidate must be a registered member of GTCNI.

-The Board of Governors reserve the right to enhance the criteria in order to facilitate a manageable shortlist
+The Board of Governors reserve the right to enhance the criteria in order to facilitate a manageable shortlist - if more than one post is available they will be enhanced individually